kayac/ecspresso/README.md

 If `--id` is not set, the command shows a list of tasks to select a task to forward port.

 When `--local-port` is not specified, use the ephemeral port for local port.

-### suspend / resume application auto scaling

-`ecspresso deploy` and `scale` can suspend / resume application auto scaling.

-`--suspend-auto-scaling` sets suspended state true.
-`--resume-auto-scaling` sets suspended state false.

-When you want to change the suspended state simply, try `ecspresso scale --suspend-auto-scaling` or `ecspresso scale --resume-auto-scaling`.
-That operation will change suspended state only.

 # Plugins